divriots/starter-vue3/introduction/doc/index.md

 ## Documentation

-The documentation of this starter is written with [mdjs](https://backlight.dev/docs/mdjs), which allows us to easily incorporate Javascript and HTML into Markdown.
+The documentation of this starter is written with a [Vue flavored markdown](https://backlight.dev/docs/md-vue), so that even writing documentation feels closers to actually developing in Vue.

-It uses [dockit-core](https://github.com/divriots/dockit-react), a library that comes with nice components for show-casing CSS Design Tokens as well as the documentation page layout, featuring light & dark toggles as well as a navigation menu to go through the various tokens and components.
+It uses a combination of [dockit-vue](https://github.com/divriots/dockit-vue) and [dockit-core](https://github.com/divriots/dockit-core).

+The former provides a [Vue layout](https://studio.backlight.dev/doc/JwppqaVhCm2NyL9qmkDM/layout/doc/layout.md) and some interesting documentation components like [Props](https://studio.backlight.dev/doc/JwppqaVhCm2NyL9qmkDM/props/doc/props.md).

+The latter contains [web components](https://studio.backlight.dev/doc/4BeMe20hqOWTkdUL2NuJ/introduction/doc/introduction.md) used in this starter kit to showcase CSS properties.

-## Components
+## Writing components

+Two very simple components are provided as examples for you to build on.
 The [Button](../../button/doc/button.md) component has some documentation, some stories and tests.

 Stories are written using [Storybook's Component Story Format(CSF)](https://backlight.dev/docs/component-story-format).

-The documentation leverages mdjs' capabilities to include visual examples and code blocks for references.
+The documentation leverages Vue markdown capabilities to include visual examples and code blocks for references.

 ## Usage in your application